Denopia/kermit-optical-maps/README.md

 # OpticalKermit: Optical map extension to Kermit

-This is an extension to the guided genome assembler Kermit https://github.com/rikuu/kermit.
+OpticalKermit is an extension to the guided genome assembler Kermit https://github.com/rikuu/kermit.
 Kermit uses a reference genome or lonkage maps to color reads before assembling the genome.
 This extension uses optical maps to color reads, which can then be given to Kermit as input.

 ## Assembly steps
 1. Reads are corrected (e.g. using correction tool CONSENT https://github.com/morispi/CONSENT)